rhyexplores/Cyberscan_AI/README.md

 ### Random Forest

-Used as the **main classification model** because it can learn complex relationships between network features.
+Used as the **main classification model** to learn patterns in network traffic and classify connections as benign or malicious.

 ### SVM

-Used as a **comparison model** to evaluate another classification approach.
+Used as a **comparison model** to evaluate another supervised classification approach.

 ---